What is Apache Iceberg?

 Every major cloud platform now has native Iceberg support:

-Google Cloud has BigQuery BigLake Iceberg Tables, with streaming ingestion, auto-reclustering, and Vertex AI integration.
+Google Cloud has BigQuery BigLake Iceberg Tables with streaming ingestion, auto-reclustering, and Vertex AI integration.

 Microsoft Fabric supports Iceberg via metadata virtualization and Data Factory integration.